ujjwalkumar1212/Project-Charter-Group-D/index.md

 Deliverables:

 - Project charter
-- Supporting artifacts (as described in this document)
+- Supporting artifacts (as described in this document).
 - Contract (This is an agreement to deliver the project successfully to the client with help of 5 members team in 14 weeks time period with an approximate amount of 5000 dollars)

 This phase includes the development of: